Use this 7 step data loss prevention checklist to help plan and tackle your DLP strategy

 Now that you have a handle on what the entirety of your information inventory looks like, what your regulatory compliance obligations are, and what information you need to secure for business reasons it’s time to put processes in place to manage it all.

-What uses of each type of information category is acceptable, and what is not allowed?
+What uses of each type of information category are acceptable and what is not allowed?
 Some examples might include:

-- Detailed company funding information can only be accessed by the executive team, and cannot be shared outside the organization
+- Human Resources information can only be accessed by the HR department

-Your DLP policy planning should also include requirements for vendor, supply chain, and/or partner security requirements.
-This is an often overlooked area of a DLP strategy, but there are plenty of examples of malicious attacks in one area impacting client or partner organizations throughout the supply chain.
+Your DLP policy planning should also include requirements for vendor, contractor, and/or partner security requirements.
+This is an often overlooked area of a DLP strategy, but vendor data incidents are among the top reasons for data leaks and breaches impacting school districts.
 To use the cliche, your data loss security strategy is only as strong as the weakest link.
-The many operational benefits of an interconnected vendor system also exposes unique cybersecurity challenges that must be addressed in any solid DLP plan.
+The many operational benefits of an interconnected vendor system also expose unique cybersecurity challenges that must be addressed in any solid DLP plan.

 Step 5.
 Building Automated DLP Rules & Policies

 There are many, many data loss prevention software and solution providers available on the market.
-The best one for your organization is highly dependent on your specific IT infrastructure and unique needs.
+The best one for your district is highly dependent on your specific IT infrastructure and unique needs.

 But the basics are about the same.
 Any good DLP platform will allow you to set up rules that govern how a specific type of file or folder or software can’t be used.
 Then, there are policies to put in place that tell the platform what to do if that rule is broken.
 Policies can do things like send notifications and alerts, revoke sharing, quarantine, delete, suspend a user account, unsanction an application, etc.

-Studies show that educating employees on the importance of data loss prevention and company policies surrounding the matter significantly improves an organization’s security stance.
+Studies show that educating employees on the importance of data loss prevention and district policies surrounding the matter can significantly improve your district’s security stance.
 They also show that continual reinforcement, rather than a one-time training event, is the most effective way to improve the inherent human element behind data loss.